Language and Linguistics

 Textkit provides a PDF version of Souter's 1917 lexicon .
 This lexicon should not be used for serious exegetical work, but can be a useful tool for casual reading of Greek texts.
 Appropriately, the last entry in ths̄e lexicon (on page 297) is WFELIMOS ("useful").

-The following online dictionaries are available free of charge.
+The following online dictionaries and encyclopedia are available free of charge.

 Utrecht Institute of Linguistics has produced a well designed lexicon of linguistics that is searchable online.
 Since the entries have been submitted by various users of the lexicon, there is a natural variation in the quality of the articles.